ansible/ansible/docsite/rst/intro_configuration.rst

 This is useful to tell users that a file has been placed by Ansible and manual changes are likely to be overwritten.

+Note that if using this feature, and there is a date in the string, the template will be reported changed each time as the date is updated.

 .. _ask_pass:

 ask_pass